 - Identify a fleece that you would like to purchase that has not been designated as “sold”.

 - Contact us with your address (including zip code) so that we can estimate the shipping cost (unless you indicate you’d prefer to pick up from our farm.
 We are located in northern Baltimore County, minutes off I-83, about half an hour north of Baltimore.
 Be sure to budget time to watch this spring’s lambs frolicking in their pasture).
-We will also (time permitting) post weight and dimensions of each fleece as packaged should you wish to estimate shipping yourself via the USPS’s postage calculator.
-(Be sure to select “Calculate price based on shape and size” on the lower right and note that the origin is in zip 21161; please also note that the result is an approximation).
-We ship USPS via PirateShip.com, which is typically slightly less expensive than standard USPS rates for all but large flat-rate boxes.
-Our smaller lamb fleeces (and possibly some of the fleeces from 2-year-old ewes) will fit in a large flat rate (Priority Mail) box.
-These ship for $18.30, regardless of weight, anywhere within the U. S. If you are distant from Maryland, this might be your better bet for shipping, and it’s the most you would pay.
-Our larger adult fleeces will NOT fit in a large flat rate box, no way, not even close, and shipping outside of the East Coast area could start to be expensive.
+We ship USPS Priority Mail via PirateShip.com, which is typically substantially less expensive than standard USPS rates for all but large flat-rate boxes.
+PirateShip will also provide $100 in insurance at no additional cost to you.

-- We will respond as soon as possible with the shipping cost (if needed).
+- We will respond as soon as possible with the shipping cost.
 Please respond (providing your email address if you have contacted us via FB Messenger) indicating your willingness to proceed.
 We reserve the right to sell a fleece to someone else if we don’t hear back from you promptly; please understand that we cannot “hold” fleeces.

 - We will send you an invoice via PayPal that will include shipping charges.
 Please pay your invoice within 24 hours of receipt; otherwise, we will consider that you have changed your mind about your purchase and will make it available to the next person who expressed interest.
 If you wish to make a donation to the Maryland Sheep Breeder’s Association (MSBA), please include it as a “tip” on your invoice; we will ensure that all such tips (in addition to 10% of the purchase price) is donated to the MSBA.

 - Once PayPal notifies us that payment has been received, we will update our website to indicate that the fleece has been sold.
 We will also arrange to have the fleece collected on the first possible business day for mailing by the USPS.
-We will provide you with a tracking number.
+PirateShip will email you with a tracking number.

-- Fleeces will be placed in clear plastic bags, with air removed using a shop vacuum and compression.
+- Shipping costs will depend on size and weight of package and distance shipped; we know how to get size down to the maximum extent possible.
+Most of our fleeces ship for ~ $10-20 within the eastern United States via USPS Priority Mail.
+Fleeces will be placed in clear plastic bags, with air removed using a shop vacuum and compression.
 The bag of compressed fleece will then be packed tightly in a clean poly feed bag for mailing via USPS (cheapest method available, typically Priority Mail).
 We find this approach yields lower shipping costs than other approaches (such as large flat-rate USPS boxes, UPS or FedEx).
-Shipping costs depend on the weight of the fleece, its loftiness, and the distance shipped.

 - If for any reason you are dissatisfied with the fleece, we will refund 90% of your purchase price if the fleece is returned to us within 30 days of purchase.
 The remaining 10% will not be refunded, as it will have already been donated to the Maryland Sheep Breeder’s Association.